Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-3/lecture-materials/intro-to-mvc.md

 </html>
 ```

-Add a link back to the index route in show.ejs:
+Add a link back to the index route in `show.ejs`:

 ```html
 <a href="/fruits">Back to Index</a>